 - Seeking Alpha – Lots to read here.
 I focus on popular articles and my favourite writers.
-(I am a contributor.)
+(I am a past contributor.)

 - Select Sector SPRDs – A great way to track which US sectors are underperforming, keeping pace with or outperforming the S&P 500 over various timeframes.

 - Stock Rover – Great tool for analyzing stocks and funds.
 (I don’t pay for the enhanced version, but it looks good too, and not that expensive.)